 LAST REVIEW: FEBRUARY 2023

 The fund seeks to maintain an interest cover ratio of at least 2, however this may be lower during the Fund’s wind up or wind down.

 The interest cover ratio indicates an unlisted property scheme’s ability to meet interest payments from earnings, where:

-* EBITDA (year to date earnings before interest, tax, depreciation and amortisation)
+* EBITDA (earnings before interest, tax, depreciation and amortisation)

 The EBITDA (earnings before interest expense, tax, depreciation and amortisation) and interest expense figures used to calculate the interest cover ratio should be consistent with those disclosed in the scheme’s latest financial statements.
 The latest financial statements will usually be the latest audited or reviewed financial statements, except when the Responsible Entity is aware of material changes since those statements.

 The interest cover ratio is a measure of the risk associated with the Fund’s borrowings and the sustainability of borrowings.
 A fund with a low interest cover ratio only needs a small reduction in earnings (or a small increase in interest rates or other expenses) to be unable to meet its interest payments.
 Interest cover is also useful for investors when comparing a fund’s relative risks and returns.

 As the Fund does not intend to borrow directly, the interest cover ratio will be measured at the REIT’s level, by assessing the REIT’s ability to meet its interest payments out of earnings.

 The current interest coverage ratio across the portfolio is disclosed here: https://www.passiveincomefund.com/performance/

 The Fund does not capitalise interest expense.
 The Responsible Entity will ensure that any interest payments due on any borrowings within the REIT will not be capitalised and will be paid out of free cash flow or cash reserves.